Islamic Society of Greater Houston: History

 In 1969 several families who used a house in the Texas Medical Center as their place of worship started the ISGH.
+Among those who helped found the organization was Mazhar Qazi, father of Islamic theologian Yasir Qadhi.

 In the 1970s a three bedroom house in northern Houston was the only mosque in the city, and it served 30 families.
 Those families pooled funds and purchased a 1.5 acre plot of land in late 1980 so a mosque could be built there; the plot was near two major arteries.
 At first the mosque was in a 1500 sqft, three bedroom double-wide trailer, purchased for $43,000 ($ when accounting for inflation).
 Five families donated money to pay for the down payment, with each family paying $1,500 ($ when accounting for inflation).
 Public fundraising dinners and anonymous donations provided the funds for the construction of the permanent Al-Noor mosque.

 Before the mid-1980s the religious leaders of mosques and the ISGH administration had separate roles: the leaders of mosques administered the teaching of Islam, the leading of prayers, and other religious matters while the board of directors of the ISGH focused on administrative affairs such as the construction of new mosques and financing; this resulted in parallel power structures.
 As new mosques came in, the ISGH believed that having huffaz with divergent points of view disrupted the unity in the community, and the organization saw new huffaz as threats to their own power.
 A hafiz could influence his members to vote and affect policies in the entire ISGH system.
 In the mid-1980s the ISGH leadership created the Ulama community to unify the leadership and consolidate its power.